bussilab/crescale/README.md

 The generated datasets for the isotropic version are available on [Zenodo](https://doi.org/10.5281/zenodo.3921885).

-The generated datasets for the anisotropic version are available on Zenodo (in preparation).
+The generated datasets for the anisotropic version are available on [Zenodo](https://doi.org/10.5281/zenodo.5753467).

 ## Analysis scripts